denten-books/plain-text/0-intro.md

 "thought thing."
 Each also enacts a deconstruction---a literal taking apart---of that device.

+## 0.3 Scale

-Despite the desire to understand how textual things work, I am under no illusion about the possibility of perfect knowledge.
+In the process of taking things and texts apart, I am under no illusion about the possibility of finding perfect understanding.
 Technological systems that give rise to complex social phenomena, from market trading to literary canon formation, defy holistic comprehension.
 Writing in 1977, Langdon Winner warned the scholar of science and technology to stay away from those "mystics" and "crackpots" who offer vision of a new and totalizing synthesis.
 Quoting the French poet and philosopher Paul Valéry, he wrote that "our means of investigation and action have far outstripped our means of representation and understanding" [@valery_collected_1962, 69; @winner_autonomous_1978, 290].
 "Citizens of the modern age in this respect are less fortunate than children," he wrote.
 Children graduate from ignorance to understanding.
-But the adults "never escame a fundamental bewilderment in the face of the complex world that their senses report."
+But the adults "never escape a fundamental bewilderment in the face of the complex world that their senses report."
 They are not able to organize the vast body of information that governs their lives into a "sensible whole."
 The best we can do, he concludes, "is to master a few things in the immediate environment"